Self-care tips for multiple sclerosis

 What is self-care?

-Self care includes all that you do to maintain good physical and mental health, enabling you to stay fit to prevent illness or accidents.
-Even though you may need to adapt your daily life if you are diagnosed with multiple sclerosis, with the appropriate care and support, many people lead healthy, active and long lives.
+Self-care includes all that you do to maintain good physical and mental health, enabling you to stay fit to prevent illness or accidents.
+Even though you may need to adapt your daily life if you are diagnosed with multiple sclerosis (MS), with the appropriate care and support, many people lead healthy, active and long lives.

 Self-care is an essential part of daily life and by practising it, you take responsibility for your own health and wellbeing.
-It does not stop your regular reviews with your care team, however, being supported to care for yourself and become more active and independent can benefit you enormously.
+You still need regular reviews with your care team.
+However, learning to care for yourself will benefit you enormously.
+It helps you become more active and independent.

 Balanced diet